Nexmo/station/_documentation/verify/guides/changing-default-timings.md

 * `pin_expiry`:
     * The time after which the code expires
     * Must be an integer value between 60 and 3600 seconds
-    * The default is 300 seconds
+    * The default expiry differs between workflows but will be 300 seconds in most cases
 * `next_event_wait`:
     * The time after which Nexmo triggers the next verification attempt
-    * The default is 300 seconds
+    * The default timing differs for each workflow

 If you specify values for both `pin_expiry` and `next_event_wait`, the value of `pin_expiry` must be an exact multiple of `next_event_wait`.